UO-CIS211/calculator/doc/HOWTO.md

 I leave the ```__str__``` and ```__repr__``` methods to you.

-When we have a working `Var` class and `Assign` class, the following test case should pass:
+When we have a working `Var` class and `Assign` class, the following test case in `text_expr.py` should pass:

 ```python
 class TestVars(unittest.TestCase):